-Of all traditional materials used for constructing homes, bamboo seems the greenest and there are facts to support this.
+Of all traditional materials used for constructing homes, bamboo seems one of the greenest and there are facts to support this.
 Bamboo is the fastest growing plant on our planet, making it nothing less than a renewable material.
 Apart from being green, bamboo is sturdy and buildings made from this material are both green and strong.
-The material has been used for construction purposes for ages and even today, there is no dearth of architects who believe that its use can never be a thing of the past.
-Check out 10 of the coolest huts that have been made using this green material after the break.
+The material has been used for construction purposes for ages and even today.
+Furthermore, there is no dearth of architects who believe that its use can never be a thing of the past.
+Check out 11 of the coolest bamboo hut designs that have been made using this green material after the break.

 1. Bamboo house

 This bamboo house is a finely constructed dwelling with its walls and ceiling made up of bamboo designed in an intricate fashion.
 Along with layers of bamboo, burlap has been used over a steel framework to bring together an amalgamation of spaciousness, elegance, and style.
 This house has been well proportioned to include a kitchen and living area, linked together by an inner courtyard.
 A large indoor space allows consistent natural ventilation, and two tin roofs offer a cool respite in summers.

 2. Family Bamboo Hut:

 Looking to spend a perfect family vacation in an eco-friendly style?
 The family bamboo hut provides modern facilities, like air conditioning, hot shower and provision of private balconies, with a chance for you to stay close to nature.
 The experience of spending a cosy stay with your family in one of these family bamboo huts is both pleasant and unforgettable.
 Family bamboo huts include two double beds and two bathrooms.